bhnanh/vn30-panel-data/README.md

 If you reference this work, please cite as:

-> Nguyen, A. K., Bui, H. N. A., Luc, P. B. N., Dao, L. A. Q., & Ngo, P. V. A. (2023). *Effect of Macroeconomic Indicators and Financial Information on Stock Prices in the Vietnam Market: Panel Data Analysis from 2012–2022.* Working paper, Western Sydney University.
+> Bui, H. N. A., Nguyen, A. K., Luc, P. B. N., Dao, L. A. Q., & Ngo, P. V. A. (2023). *Effect of Macroeconomic Indicators and Financial Information on Stock Prices in the Vietnam Market: Panel Data Analysis from 2012–2022.* Working paper, Western Sydney University.

 ---

 ## Contact

-Maintainer: **Hoang Ngoc Anh Bui** — [your email here]
+Maintainer: **Hoang Ngoc Anh Bui** — bhnanh1311@gmail.com
 GitHub: [@bhnanh](https://github.com/bhnanh)

 ---